 Looking for Our Favorite Resources on Individual New England States?

-While studying this unit, my family spent one day studying each individual state.
+While studying this unit, my family studied a different state each day.
 For about an hour each day we read picture books related to that state and completed a state fact sheet.
 We then spent about 30-60 minutes watching YouTube clips related to that state.
 Each week my 9 year old son also read at least one chapter book on his own related to each region.
 He would complete a book report or write an essay using information from that book.
 My 6 year old son would complete a brief book report sheet on one of the picture books we read together.
 Occasionally during the week we made regional foods for dinner.
 I have posted our favorite books and YouTube clips for each state at the below links.

-New Hampshire for Teachers and Travelers - Are you looking for fun worksheets, books, and activity ideas for teaching and/or learning about New Hampshire?
-Included are links to wonderful worksheets, book...
+New Hampshire for Teachers and Travelers - includes our favorite children's books, worksheets and lapbooks, and YouTube videos for teaching and/or learning about New Hampshire

-Visit Rhode Island Now: Rhode Island for Teachers & Travelers - Are you looking for fun worksheets, books, and activity ideas for teaching and/or learning about Rhode Island?
-Included are links to wonderful worksheets, book...
+Rhode Island for Teachers & Travelers - includes our favorite children's books, worksheets and lapbooks, and YouTube videos for teaching and/or learning about Rhode Island

 Ready for the next lesson?

 Cook and eat regional foods, play rodeo games, enjoy a luau, dance zydeco, celebrate a Southwest Fiesta, and more while studying the 50 States of the United States.
 Since there were so many great resources we found for each individual state, I've also created a webpage featuring our favorite books, YouTube clips, & more for each state.
 You can find the links for each state on my 50 States Lesson Plans Page.